theodore-s-beers/ajam-session/content/program/index.md

   - Vahid Behmardi, _title to be finalized_ (remote)
 - A short catered lunch will be served at the workshop venue after the second paper, around 13:30
+- There will also be a coffee break (with snacks) between the fourth and fifth papers
 - Concluding dinner, 18:30, _probably_ at Alter Krug,
   [Königin-Luise-Straße 52, 14195 Berlin](https://g.page/alterkrugberlin?share)